Hæc Dies

 - Andrew Fysh · bass, alto

-Hæc Dies is available for download from the iTunes Music Store.
+Hæc Dies is available for streaming through Spotify and Apple Music.
+It can also be purchased through the iTunes Music Store.

-Hæc Dies is available as as CD.
-It can be purchased online through Buywell Music or the Australian Music Centre which both offer secure online ordering.
+Hæc Dies is available as a CD.
+It can be purchased online through Buywell Music or the Australian Music Centre which both offer online ordering.

 Product details